Building A Chat App with Flutter using Firebase Integration: A Complete Guide

 }

-Next, add the plugins for Android app and Google services
+Next, add the plugins for the Android app and Google services

 apply plugin: 'com.android.application'